 It’s a dictionary which consists of all the famous and unheard idioms which are set by the Oxford standard and is commercially available as Oxford Dictionary of Idioms.

 It is part from dictionary / translation category and is licensed as shareware for Windows 32-bit and 64-bit platform and can be used as a free trial until the trial period will end.
-The Oxford Dictionary of Idioms demo is available to all software users as a free download with potential restrictions and is not necessarily the download of the full version.
+The Oxford Dictionary of Idioms demo is available to all software users as a free download with potential restrictions compared with the full version.

 |Give a rating|